diagrid-labs/workflow-patterns-spring-boot/README.md

 Once the application is running, you can invoke the endpoint using `cURL` or `HTTPie`.

+**Note**: to run this with Catalyst you need to:
+- Start the application with a dev tunnel `diagrid dev run --project <PROJECT_ID> --app-id <APP_ID> --app-port 8080 mvn spring-boot:test-run`
+- Create a Catalyst Subscription with the following details:
+  - Subscription Name: `pubsub-subscription`
+  - PubSub Component: `pubsub`
+  - Scopes: select <APP_ID>
+  - Topic: `pubsubTopic`
+  - Default Route: `/asyncpubsub/continue`

 ```bash
 http :8080/asyncpubsub/start id="123" customer="salaboy" amount=10
 ```